 HELLO MEDICAL TRANSCRIPTIONISTS

-I am a long-time medical transcriptionist and I love my job.
 For a long time I dreamed about having a job that allowed me to work from home but was nervous about giving up the guaranteed income of the job I had for a home business or self-employment.
 I didn’t want to waste time or money on some work at home scam so I just kept dreaming.
-When my sister-in-law graduated from a medical transcription program and got a job right out of school I knew I had to find out more.
-Here’s my story.
+When my sister-in-law graduated from a medical transcription program and got a job right out of school I followed her lead.

 THE MEDICAL TRANSCRIPTION PROFESSION